mrGlasses/beryl/README.md

 That's why we're here, Beryl SQL Helper (BSH) is a smart boi.

 You just need to:
-1. Write "beryl --verify projectName"
+1. Write "beryl vr -n projectName"
 2. Press Enter
 3. A message will appear informing the number of folders and files added and updated (BSH reads the last modification from the file).
-4. Write "beryl --update projectName"
+4. Write "beryl u -n projectName"
 5. BSH now have a list of added and modified files and folders, it will just run those files (in alphabetical order as above).
 6. If everything were OK, you'll receive a success message.

 ## Database Connection
-Since you've added the project to BSH, it will create a file called "connection.cnf" with a basic connection to localhost, use __--testconnection__ or __-tc__ to verify the conectivity.
+Since you've added the project to BSH, it will create a file called "c_ProjectName_.cnf" with a basic connection to localhost, use __--testconnection__ or __-tc__ to verify the conectivity.

 ## Have external variables?
-No problem, just add in the main folder a file named "var.bsh" with variable";"value inside it.
+No problem, just add in the main folder a file named "ProjectName.bsh" with variable";"value inside it.

 Ex.: